Learning An Active Inference Model of Driver Perception and Control: Application to Vehicle Car-Following: Application: Learning a Model of Perception and Control in Car Following Behavior

 Figure \ref{fig:offline_mae} shows the offline evaluation results for each model with the model type on the x-axis and the IQMs of acceleration prediction MAEs averaged across the testing dataset on the y-axis.
-The color of the points in the figure represents the testing condition and each point corresponds to a random seed's result.
+The color of the points in the figure represents the testing condition and each point corresponds to the result of a model initialized from a different random seed.
 The points are randomly distributed around each x-axis label for clarity.
 Dispersion on the y-axis indicates sensitivity in the model to initial training conditions.
-The plot illustrates that the AIDA had the lowest MAE-IQM in the same-lane tests, followed by BC-RNN, BC-MLP, and IDM.
-The corresponding pairwise Welch's t-test results in Table \ref{tab:offline_eval} show that these differences are significant.
-In the new-lane tests, both the AIDA and neural network BC models significantly outperformed IDM.
-The AIDA performance has higher variance than BC models, however the difference in the central tendency was not significant.
-These results show that in the current car following setting, the AIDA and BC generalized better to the new-lane scenario than the IDM, mostly likely due to the IDM rules being unable to adapt to different traffic speed and density than the training dataset.
-The stronger predictive performance in the AIDA and BC-RNN in the same-lane data can be attributed to the fact that driver acceleration actions depend on the full history of past observations rather than just the most recent observation, which can be modeled by the recurrent structure of the AIDA and BC-RNN.
-The figure also shows that for the same-lane tests, the AIDA had more variance across the random seeds compared to other models, suggesting that it is the most sensitive to local optima in the training process.
+The plot illustrates that the AIDA had the lowest MAE-IQM in the sparse-lane tests, followed by BC-RNN, IDM, and BC-MLP.
+The corresponding pairwise Welch's t-test results in Table \ref{tab:offline_eval} (Appendix \ref{sec:statistical_tests}) show that the differences between AIDA and baseline models are significant.
+The difference between IDM and BC-RNN was surprisingly small and BC-MLP had substantially larger MAE.
+This was likely because the IDM rule was well-suited to capture behavior in this traffic condition, whereas the accuracy of BC-MLP was restricted by the features it had access to and action discretization.
+In the sparse-lane tests, AIDA performed similarly to BC models with a few seeds substantially better than BC models.
+IDM performed substantially worse and also with much higher variance across different seeds.
+Given IDM trained from different initializations converged to similar final parameters, this result was most likely due to the distribution shift between training and testing sets and IDM rule's lack of adaptability to different traffic conditions.
+However, the poor performance of IDM may be specific to the dataset considered in this paper (see Appendix, Section \ref{sec:iqm_comparison}).

+To understand each model's actual behavior, Figure \ref{fig:offline_pred} compares the predicted actions of each model's best performing seed versus the ground truth on a randomly selected trajectory in the dense-lane (left) and sparse-lane (right) settings, respectively, where shading corresponds to 1 standard deviation of the predictive distribution represented by 30 samples as described in section \ref{sec:methods_offline_eval}.
+In the dense-lane setting, all models captured the variation of actions in the dataset, i.e., acceleration first decreased and then increased.
+However, the acceleration magnitudes predicted by IDM were substantially smaller than the ground truth.
+In the sparse-lane setting, the prediction interval of all BC models and AIDA were able to cover ground truth actions.
+However, IDM predictions were substantially lower than the ground truth.
+These patterns are consistent with the aggregate measures in Figure \ref{fig:offline_mae}.

-\subsection{Online Performance Comparison}
+\subsubsection{Online Performance Comparison}